gumvic/nanoql/README.md

 ## Error handling

+At this moment, this is not a thing, unfortunately.

+More to come.

 ## Usage

 So, let's sum up.

-1) First, define the root executor - a function or a map holding values or executors.
+1) First, define the root executor - a function or a value holding values or other executors.

-2) Define a query, using **compile** or crafting AST by hand (or writing your own compile, why not?).
+2) Define a query, either using **q/compile** or crafting AST by hand (or writing your own compile, why not?).

 3) Perhaps perform some transformations using query operation functions.

-4) (execute root query) to get the channel.
+4) **(q/execute root query)** to get the channel.

-5) Wait for the x, check it with **err?** and perhaps use **err** to get the message.
-Otherwise, just use the x!
+5) The channel will hopefully produce whatever you were waiting for.

 ## License

-Copyright © 2016 FIXME

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+Distributed under the Eclipse Public License, the same as Clojure.